freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 770.1

 Take a look at the file.
 Hopefully it doesn't look too messy.
+You can reset a lesson at any time if it doesn't look right, or if you accidentally change something in one of the other files.
 There's one more group of words to find info on for this file.
 Use `grep` with the `--color` flag to see all the words that start with `cat` in the same file.
-Use a similar pattern that you used to find words starting with `meow`
+Use a similar pattern that you used to find words starting with `meow`.

 #### HINTS